m50d/m50d.github.com/_posts/2014-03-02-why-do-decent-people-accept-bitcoins.md

 What I don't get, though, is why any upstanding citizen would want to help them out.

 Bitcoin is, as Stross describes, a currency designed to facilitate illegal transactions.
+The most perfect fit would be